masterkain/loved2itunes/Readme.markdown

 Tested on Snow Leopard.

-Two gems are required in order to run loved2itunes, nokogiri and rb-appscript.
+Two rubygems are required in order to run loved2itunes, nokogiri and rb-appscript.

-You will need Xcode installed since those gems requires compilation.

 Open a terminal and issue those commands: